shilpakarumanchi/Avada-e-commerce/README.md

 # Data insights
 ## Sales
 ![image](https://github.com/user-attachments/assets/a7060bcd-98e1-4ee7-b4d9-f8834f15b458)

 Avada e-commerce has obtained over 108k orders between 2019 and 2022, and generated a total of $28 M in sales revenue, with an AOV of $260.
 Across the years, 2020 has the highest revenue of $10M with an AOV of $300 followed by 2021 with 9M in revenue and an AOV of $255.
 However the number of orders were higher in 2021 with 35k followed by 2020 with 33k.
+In 2020, there has been a 101% increase in the number of orders and 163% increase in the sales revenue when compared to 2019.
 Over all sales have substantially increased from March 2020 till December 2020, possibly due to pandemic spending.

 ![image](https://github.com/user-attachments/assets/9828cec6-52e3-4d45-8280-78988ddd32ae)